elementary-Inc/blog/_posts/2020-12-14-star-labtop-mk-iv-from-star-labs.md

 Star LabTop Mk IV offers an incomparable laptop experience with elementary OS; every hardware decision has been reviewed by elementary to ensure the best possible experience.
 When purchased with elementary OS, you are getting the software straight from elementary, designed as intended.

+## Hardware and Tech Specs

-And the hardware is stunning.
+The hardware is stunning.
 Carved from bead-blasted matte black anodized aluminum, Star LabTop Mk IV is the perfect combination of thin, light, and durable: just 0.58 inches (1.48 cm) thin, and only 2.4 pounds (1.1 kg).
 The 13.3-inch ARC display is a bright 1920×1080 IPS panel with hard, anti-reflective coating that offers the brightness and color vibrancy of a glossy display with the viewing angles and reduced glare of a matte display.

 The backlit keyboard is comfortably quiet and offers essential media keys across the top row, as well as often-used Home, End, Page Up, and Page Down keys along the right side.
 The specially-engineered multi-touch glass trackpad is silky smooth to the touch with unparalleled precision and accuracy in elementary OS for tracking, scrolling, and gesturing.